 Nothing we’ve written above suggests that there won’t be at least some people out there though who would still like to use the older Hibernate mode that is no longer being included by default in the Windows operating system.
 And since a lot of what makes Windows 10 so good is the fact that it is combined so many of the features of everything throughout Windows’s history as to try to keep as many people as happy as possible, you’ll be happy to find out that you can easily turn back on the Hibernate mode from the Command Prompt.

-How to Hibernate Computer in Windows 10
+How to Enable Hibernate Mode in Windows 10

 The Windows 10 operating system doesn’t offer any hibernation buttons around the place by default.
 You first need to enable it from the command line.
 Bring up the Command Prompt with administrative permissions assigned to it by right-clicking on the Start button and then clicking on the “Command Prompt (Admin” from the Win+X quick links menu.